azmozaffari/ddpm/README.md

 The generated images are saved in outcomes folder after running the inference mode.

-Here are some results on MNIST dataset:
+Here are some results generated respecting to MNIST dataset:

 <table>
   <tr>